zldzmfoq12/Prosody-Tacotron/README.md

-# GST-Tacotron
+# Prosody-Tacotron

-Korean Speech Synthesis with GST-Tacotron which based on both of Tacotron1 and Tacotron2 model
+Korean Speech Synthesis with Prosody-Tacotron which based on both of Tacotron1 and Tacotron2 model

 Note that this repo is based on https://github.com/syang1993/gst-tacotron